 First things first, humanely dispatch the lobster immediately before microwaving.
 Second, only microwave one lobster at a time!

 Does microwaved lobster taste the same?
-Microwaving a lobster cooks it in its own juices and the shell imparts extra flavor.
-To the surprise of… well, everyone… it’s actually not a bad way to cook lobster.
+Microwaving a lobster cooks it in its own juices, and the shell imparts extra flavor.
+To the surprise of… well, everyone… It’s actually not a bad way to cook lobster.
 It also stays hotter longer since it cooks in a thick shell and the bag.

 -